 - An email proposing artistic or creative collaboration (unfortunately my replies will almost always be a gentle refusal unless the envisioned project is truly exceptional);

 - An email looking for a tutor or workshop leader to teach kids how to code;

 - A request to participate in a study, research, or some other academic project;

 - Any request for volunteering including pro-bono work.

 I have a privacy and comments policy for my blog and website, which is available in English here: Privacy & Comments Policy.

-I have maintained this blog since 2014 without advertisements, so I get no income from this blog because my politics are that we all deserve spaces free of the ever-constant bombardment of brands.
-Maintaining this blog usually costs between 170-200$CAD a year depending on site traffic.
+I have maintained this blog since 2014 without advertisements, so I get no income from this blog because I believe that we all deserve spaces free of the ever-constant bombardment of brands.
 In case you are inclined or simply found my blog useful or instructive, I maintain a tip jar over on Ko-Fi.